Fractional-order Spiking Neural Network: More Technical Details

 \subsection{More about Framework and Its Visualization}

-In the main paper, we illustrate the distinct information flow characteristics of fspikeDE compared to traditional SNNs in \cref{fig:nerons}.
-In conventional SNNs, the iterative nature of \cref{eq.traditional_snn} results in skip connections.
-In contrast, fspikeDE utilizes dense connections, which arise from the weighted summation within the ABM predictor, as described in \cref{eq.fde_sovler}.
+In the main paper, we illustrate the distinct information flow characteristics of \emph{f}-SNN compared to traditional SNNs in \cref{fig:nerons}.
+In conventional SNNs, the iterative nature results in skip connections.
+In contrast, \emph{f}-SNN utilizes dense connections, which arise from the weighted summation within the ABM predictor, as described in \cref{eq:fdecharge}.
+The diagram can be seen in \cref{fig:fdasfad}.
+Within each layer, the current update aggregates all past states of that layer.
+For efficiency, the short-memory principle approximates the fractional dynamics by retaining only the last $M$ timesteps.

-It is pertinent to clarify a subtle variation in some traditional SNN architectures.
-Often, the index in \cref{eq.traditional_snn} is shifted by one, yielding:

-This modification corresponds to the leftmost information flow diagram presented in \cref{fig:frame_visual}.
-Essentially, this variant is equivalent to the middle diagram if the index of $X_k$ is shifted.
-For a comprehensive overview, the full comparison of these information flows is provided in \cref{fig:frame_visual}.
+The coefficients $c_m^{(\alpha)}=\frac{1}{\tau^\alpha \alpha \Gamma(\alpha)}\left[(m+1)^\alpha-m^\alpha\right]$ define a causal memory kernel that decays according to a power-law, capturing the historical influence of the system.
+As depicted in \cref{fig:gdasfda}, this decay is ``heavy-tailed'', meaning that although recent states dominate the influence, the contributions from past events remain significant over time, in contrast to the rapid decay for integer-order system.